matejmedvecky/pepmandis/README.md

 Please note that pyOpenMS is published under 3-clause BSD licence (https://opensource.org/licenses/BSD-3-Clause).

+# Quick start

-TRIVIAL USAGE: pepMANDIS.py [options] -m "desired_molecule_name" (e.g. pepMANDIS.py -m "catechol-1,2-dioxygenase")
+pepMANDIS.py [options] -m "desired_molecule_name"
+e.g. pepMANDIS.py -m "catechol-1,2-dioxygenase"

 If path to pepMANDIS.py is not in your environment PATH, execute it as follows:
 /path/to/pepMANDIS.py [options] -m "desired_molecule_name"

-./pepMANDIS.py [options] -m "desired_molecule_name" - if the script is in your current working directory FOR HELP: pepMANDIS.py -h
+If the script is in your current working directory:
+./pepMANDIS.py [options] -m "desired_molecule_name" -